tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Chile.md

 * For payments with credit card tokens, include the parameters `transaction.creditCardTokenId` and `transaction.creditCard.securityCode` replacing the information of the credit card (if you process with security code).
 For more information, refer to [Tokenization API]({{< ref "Tokenization-API.md" >}}).
 * International debit cards are not supported.
 * Transactions in CHILEAN PESOS with decimal amounts are not allowed.
-* Two-step flows are not supported for debit and international credit cards.
+* Two-step flows are not supported for debit, prepaid and international credit cards.
-* Transactions with credit card using two-step flows are available under demand and for single installment payments.
-Contact your Sales representative for more information.
+* Transactions with credit card using two-step flows are available for single installment payments.
+If you send a two-step transaction with more two installments or more, this transaction is automatically rejected by the acquirer.<br>Two-step flow is available under request, contact your Sales representative for more information.
 * By default, processing credit cards without security code is not enabled.
 If you want to enable this feature, contact your Sales representative.
 After this feature is enabled for you, send in the request the variable `creditCard.processWithoutCvv2` as true and remove the variable `creditCard.securityCode`.

 ### Authorization